What to Expect from Your First Exterminator Visit

 Also Read: What It’s Like To Be A Female Exterminator

 Investigating the source of the infestation

 Tell your exterminator about all sightings throughout your home.
 Show them the points of entry and common hiding areas.
 Your exterminator may ask to further investigate your home to find more points of entry and the source of the infestation.

 This is why it’s important to trust your exterminator, as they will be examining both inside and outside your home for signs of infestation.
 They may want to investigate more places in your home where the infestation hasn’t occurred yet.

 If you have anxiety about someone searching your home, get them to explain why they’re searching in certain areas.
 If you’re uncomfortable because it’s a more sensitive area of your home, like a child’s room, let them know.

 At this point, your exterminator might take a look at some of the physical damage done to your home.
 They should only do this to determine the extent of the infestation.
 They should not try to sell you on other home repair services- this is a big red flag.

-Ask them to explain to you how they can tell the damage is from the infestation, and how badly the damage is done.
-They may point out damage such as:
+Ask them to explain they know that the damage is from the infestation, and how badly damaged your home is.
+They may point out things such as:

 - Chew marks